uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 # The Travelling Salesman Problem

-An example of an intractable problem is the Travelling Salesman Problem (TSP).
+An example of an intractable problem is the travelling salesman problem (TSP).
 The TSP involves a bunch of locations (cities, houses, airports,....) where you can travel between any possible pair of locations.
 The goal is to find the shortest route that will go through all the locations once &ndash; this is what the City Trip interactive below (and at the start of this chapter) does.